jack-markle/hackathon-dev/planning_docs/milestones/04-frontend-pricing-analyst-console.md

 - Provide **sensible defaults** (e.g., “Downtown” and “Normal day”) so a demo can start with a single click.
 - Add small helper text under each field to remind the user of intent.

+#### 4.3.1 Corporate Pressure Inputs

+To support the Corporate Pressure Determinator tool, add a clearly labeled section to the form, for example:

+- **Corporate revenue goal** (numeric input):
+  - Interpreted as a target uplift or index (e.g., “15% additional revenue for this scenario”).
+  - Sent to the backend as `corporate_revenue_goal` (number or `null`).
+- **Corporate strategy notes** (textarea):
+  - Free-text description of the current corporate strategy or constraints.
+  - Sent to the backend as `corporate_strategy_notes` (string or `null`).

+These fields should be visually grouped (e.g., under a “Corporate Strategy” heading) so analysts understand they are business-direction inputs, not market/environmental data.

 Example snippet for the zone and scenario selectors:

 ```tsx